cindyl826/cindyl826/README.md

-Hi, my name is Cindy, a Geography Data Science student at the University of Washington.
+Hi, my name is Cindy, a MSDS student at NYU CDS

-Here're some of the projects I've done during my undergrad study
+Here're some of the projects I've done